Miami Visa Attorney for Artists, Athletes & Entertainers

 Actors, entertainers, directors and other essential technical and creative personnel affiliated with motion picture and television productions seeking O-1B visas must demonstrate that they have attained “extraordinary achievement” by showing that they are outstanding, notable or leading in the motion picture or television field.

 Foreign nationals may obtain O-2 visas in order to come and assist the O-1 artist or athlete in the United States.
 The O-1 and O-2 visa beneficiary’s spouse and minor children are accorded to O-3 status and may accompany the O-1 or O-2 visa holder in the United States.

 EB-1A Green Card for Foreign Nationals of Extraordinary Ability

 Artists and athletes with extraordinary ability are also entitled to seek lawful permanent resident (green card) status in the EB-1A category.
 The qualifications for this category are similar to those for the O-1 visa.
 The benefit of this category is that no job offer, labor certification, or employer sponsorship is required – a foreign national can self-petition in this category and does not need an employer.
 As a result, the EB-1A process is one of the fastest routes to a green card.

 Do you have questions about nonimmigrant and immigrant options for artists, athletes or entertainers?
-Contact our Miami immigration attorney at (305) 501-4141.
+Contact our Miami attorney at (305) 501-4141.